Print Friendly

 PLUMBING AND PLUMBERS

 54-2601.
 Declaration of policy and purpose of act — idaho state plumbing code.
-(1) The purpose of this act is to provide certain minimum standards and requirements for the use of and the design, construction, installation, improvement, extension and alteration of materials, piping, venting, fixtures, appliances and appurtenances in relation to plumbing and plumbing systems hereinafter defined, and to provide that all plumbing and plumbing systems in the state shall be designed, constructed, installed, improved, extended and altered in substantial accord with the uniform plumbing code published by the international association of plumbing and mechanical officials, and as it shall be amended, revised, compiled and published from time to time and as subsequent editions, amendments or revisions thereto shall be adopted by the Idaho plumbing board through the negotiated rulemaking process.
+(1) The purpose of this act is to provide certain standards and requirements for the use of and the design, construction, installation, improvement, extension and alteration of materials, piping, venting, fixtures, appliances and appurtenances in relation to plumbing and plumbing systems hereinafter defined and to provide that all plumbing and plumbing systems in the state shall be designed, constructed, installed, improved, extended and altered in substantial accord with the uniform plumbing code published by the international association of plumbing and mechanical officials and as it shall be amended, revised, compiled and published from time to time and as subsequent editions, amendments or revisions thereto shall be adopted by the Idaho plumbing board through the negotiated rulemaking process.
 Any amendments, revisions or modifications made to the uniform plumbing code by the board shall be made by administrative rules promulgated by the board.
 The uniform plumbing code together with any amendments, revisions or modifications made by the board shall collectively constitute and be named the Idaho state plumbing code.
 The board shall conduct a minimum of two (2) public hearings with notice of such public hearings provided in accordance with the provisions of section 74-204, Idaho Code.

-(2) Cities electing to implement a plumbing code enforcement program shall do so only in compliance with the provisions of this section.
-Cities may elect to implement a plumbing enforcement program by passing an ordinance evidencing the intent to do so.
-Cities that perform plumbing code enforcement activities shall, except as provided in subsection (3) of this section, by ordinance adopt the uniform plumbing code together with any amendments thereto made by the board, which shall collectively constitute and be named the Idaho state plumbing code.
+(2) Cities or counties electing to implement a plumbing code enforcement program shall do so only in compliance with the provisions of this section.
+Cities or counties may elect to implement a plumbing enforcement program by passing an ordinance evidencing the intent to do so.
+Cities or counties that perform plumbing code enforcement activities shall, except as provided in subsection (3) of this section, by ordinance adopt the uniform plumbing code together with any amendments thereto made by the board, which shall collectively constitute and be named the Idaho state plumbing code.
 The effective date of any edition of the code adopted by the board shall be January 1 of the year following its adoption.

 History:

 [(54-2601) 39-2701, added 1957, ch.
 214, sec.
 1, p.
 454; am.
 1963, ch.
 138, sec.
 1, p.
 392; am.
 1975, ch.
 120, sec.
 1, p.
 250; am. and redesig.
 1984, ch.
 123, sec.
 1, p.
 282; am.
 2012, ch.
 53, sec.
 1, p.
 151; am.
 2015, ch.
 141, sec.
 147, p.
-493.]
+493; am.
+2024, ch.
+54, sec.
+2, p.
+269.]

 How current is this law?